 If there is anything not covered in this that you seek support with please email firstname.lastname@example.org.

 SF&G is uniquely placed to gather evidence about what works and what is needed.
 We have had a staff member in Northern Ireland since 2011, and since then we have worked with many of the new and established community growing projects in Northern Ireland.
 During the past five years we have:

 - Focused on capacity-building by advising allotment and community garden groups, organising training and facilitating visits to established sites.

-See below for a map view or list of local community growing sites, as well as local news, events and case studies.
-There are lots of useful information resources available for Northern Ireland community growers on our Resources page.
+- See below for a map view or list of Social Farms & Gardens members in this Northern Ireland, as well as local news, events and case studies.
+There are also lots of useful information resources available for social farmers, gardeners and growers on our Resources page.

 If you want to know more about our work in Northern Ireland or want information as a community grower yourself, you can contact: